Lincolnshire Branch12th September 2017 by webspinner

 We have been a branch for over twenty years and have over eighty members.

 Our meeting on October 6th 2018 was the first to take place at our brand new home, this being The Rugby Club.
 This is actually part of The Princess Royal Sports Arena, Great Fen Road, Boston PE21 7PB.
 And if that address sounds familiar, that’s because its only just past our former home – in fact its the next building on the left!
 Has any Cartophilic Branch re-located closer?
-However nothing else has changed, all our meetings still start at 10 am, they still regularly feature at least one visiting dealer, with a range of cards, binders and pages, and we have also continued to host our very popular auctions.
-So, if you haven’t done so already, why not re-programme your sat-nav, update your wants lists, and come along ?
-Only three events left in 2019, and they are –OCTOBER 5, NOVEMBER 2 and DECEMBER 7
+However nothing else changed, all our meetings still started at 10 am, they still regularly featured at least one visiting dealer, with a range of cards, binders and pages, and we also continued to host our very popular auctions.

-We thought you might like to read a bit about our previous meeting venue.
-Yes, for many years we met once a month at the “Ruddy Duck”, a popular restaurant and Freehouse in Great Fen Road, and we liked it so much we stayed on after the new proprietors changed the name to “Merrimans Lounge and Restaurant” in March 2008.
+So while we work on our plans we thought you might like to read a bit about our story.
+For many years we met once a month at the “Ruddy Duck”, a popular restaurant and Freehouse in Great Fen Road, and we liked it so much we stayed on after the new proprietors changed the name to “Merrimans Lounge and Restaurant” in March 2008.